RealHalapa/funny-popup-magic/README.md

-# ip-grabber-2.0
+# a garbage html thats kinda like you are an idiot

-ip grabber site thats kinda like you are an idiot virus
+a site thats kinda like you are an idiot virus